|

 Requirements)

--Pattern of Features Controlled to a Center Datum Feature of Size
+- Pattern of Features Controlled to a Center Datum Feature of Size

-at MMC
+Referenced at MMC

--Visual Inspection of Positional Controls by Virtual Condition
+- Visual Inspection of Positional Controls by Virtual Condition

 Boundary Verification